heartcombo/show_for/README.md

 <% end %>
 ```

-The first is a has_one or belongs_to association, which works like an attribute
+The first is a `has_one` or `belongs_to` association, which works like an attribute
-to show_for, except it will retrieve the artist association and try to find a
+to ShowFor, except it will retrieve the artist association and try to find a
-proper method from ShowFor.association_methods to be used.
+proper method from `ShowFor.association_methods` to be used.
 You can pass
 the option :using to tell (and not guess) which method from the association
 to use.

-:tags is a has_and_belongs_to_many association which will return a collection.
+:tags is a `has_and_belongs_to_many` association which will return a collection.
-show_for can handle collections by default by wrapping them in list (`<ul>` with
+ShowFor can handle collections by default by wrapping them in list (`<ul>` with
 each item wrapped by an `<li>`).
-However, it also allows you to give :to_sentence
+However, it also allows you to give `:to_sentence`
-or :join it you want to render them inline.
+or `:join` it you want to render them inline.

 You can also pass a block which expects an argument to association.
 In such cases,
 a wrapper for the collection is still created and the block just iterates over the
 collection objects.

-Here are some other examples of the many possibilites to custom the outputted content:
+Here are some other examples of the many possibilites to custom the output content:

 ```erb
 <%= u.association :relationships, :label => 'test' do  %>